 Raj was born in Ottawa in 1952, the child of an East Indian father and a Polish mother.
 He began his transition in 1971 after securing a prescription for testosterone from the Harry Benjamin Foundation’s endocrinologist.
 (His parents having died in a car accident in 1968, his older brother needed under New York law to provide consent.)

-Raj had left Ottawa by the time he founded the Association for Canadian Transsexuals (A.C.T) and in 1978 the Foundation for the Advancement of Canadian Transsexuals (F.A.C.T.), which initially was a lobbying and educational organization for transsexuals.
+Raj had left Ottawa by the time he founded in 1978 the Foundation for the Advancement of Canadian Transsexuals (F.A.C.T.), which initially was a lobbying and educational organization for transsexuals.
 (See main entry for FACT below).
 In 1983, Raj founded the Metamorphosis Medical Research Foundation (MMRF) and edited Metamorphosis Magazine and Metamorphosis Newsletter.
 He continued his trans activism in Toronto, co-founding in 1999 a peer-support group for trans men and female-to-males (part of the Meal-Trans Program at the 519 Community Centre), as well as a support group for trans people who use or have used alcohol and/or drugs.

 Rupert Raj earned a Bachelors in Psychology (Carleton University, 1975), and a Masters in Counseling Psychology (Adler School of Professional Psychology, 2001) and worked at the Sherbourne Health Centre as an LGBT Mental Health Counsellor.
 He also had a private practice, RR Consulting.

 A branch of the Metropolitan Community Church (MCC) founded in Ottawa.
 The MCC offered counselling and spiritual services to the gay community and regularly advertised their services, events and phone number in the Personals section of the Ottawa Citizen and Ottawa Journal.
 Their phone line gave trans people an opportunity to connect with others.
 (See May 1980.)